 The program has an emphasis on the bedside care of toxicology patients, admitting or consulting on 1,100 cases annually, most of whom are in an intensive care unit setting.
 Consequently, prospective applicants should feel comfortable managing both pediatric and adult ICU patients.
 Patients in the PICU are co-managed with the pediatric critical care team.

 The fellowship's service area includes Phoenix, the sixth-largest city in the United States, as well as much of rural Arizona, including several Native American reservations.
 As a result, fellows become comfortable managing a wide breadth of toxicology, including accidental ingestions, intentional overdoses, substance abuse and withdrawal, as well as a variety of envenomations (rattlesnake, scorpion and Africanized honey bees).
 There is also a large didactic component and many opportunities to develop teaching and lecturing skills.

 Fellowship positions are completely funded, with two fellow positions available each year beginning on July 1.
-For the 2018-2019 year, the fellowship has filled both available positions.

 Over the previous three Medical Toxicology board exam administrations — which are only offered every other year — the fellowship had a 100 percent pass rate.
 After graduation, fellows have continued on to establish successful careers as clinicians, educators and researchers.
 Several have started Medical Toxicology programs and fellowships at other institutions.
 Learn More.